Advice for Corporate Storytellers

 “I think technology really increased human ability.
 But technology cannot produce compassion." — Dalai Lama

-Whatever the differences are, you still manage to hit all the points of the joke, but when you deliver the punchline, it just falls to the floor a lies there, helpless, looking up at you and pleading with you to just put it out of its misery already.
+Whatever the differences are, you still manage to hit all the points of the joke, but when you deliver the punchline, it just falls to the floor a lies there, helpless, looking up at you, wondering what it did to deserve such an awful fate.

 What just happened?

 “The old wheel turns, and the same spoke comes up.
 It's all been done before, and will be again.” — Sir Arthur Conan Doyle, 1887

 The Remembered Past

 I’m a student of history and literature.
 When I admit this to my clients in the executive suite, it usually strikes them as odd, since so many of them expect consultants and advisers to come in quoting the latest platform trends.

 I watch the trends and understand their utility just fine.
 But I also study human behavior, which over the course of recorded history, has been remarkably consistent.

 While history doesn’t repeat, it does rhyme.
 And when we ignore the successes and foibles of those who have come before us, we not only fail to learn from them, but we also show our ignorance.